asdfmi/agent-flow/docs/workflow_builder_guide.rst

 Saving and Versioning
 ---------------------
 - The **Save** button writes the entire workflow to the portal.
 Multiple operators editing simultaneously should use **Refresh** to pull the latest version.
-- Each save updates the ``updatedAt`` timestamp visible on the workflow dashboard and in the admin tables.
+- Each save updates the ``updatedAt`` timestamp visible on the workflow dashboard lists.
 - Consider exporting workflows via the API (`GET /api/workflows/:id`) for archival or Git-based version control.

 Next Steps